Affiliate email marketing: How to launch a successful campaign

 The main message should reinforce the subject line and introduction by clearly stating what the product is and how it benefits the reader without overwhelming them with technical details.

-A clear and benefit-driven message is: “This blender makes smoothies in seconds, making it perfect for busy mornings when you’re rushing out the door.”
+An example of a clear and benefit-driven message is: “This blender makes smoothies in seconds, making it perfect for busy mornings when you’re rushing out the door.”

 This is engaging because it highlights how the reader will benefit from using the product, unlike a feature-focused statement such as “This is a high-speed blender with stainless steel blades.”